Mastering Olympiad-Level Physics with Artificial Intelligence

+\sect{Introduction} Complex reasoning represents a frontier where the capabilities of artificial intelligence (AI) intersect with the fundamental methodology of physics.
+While Large Language Models (LLMs) have achieved remarkable performance in structured domains such as coding and mathematics \citep{brown2020language,chatgpt,achiam2023gpt,anil2023palm,touvron2023llama,touvron2023llama2,liu2024deepseek,guo2025deepseek,Claude,comanici2025gemini,gpt5,gpto4,qwq32b,team2025kimi,yang2025qwen3}, their ability to solve novel, high-level physics problems remains limited.
+The complexity of translating natural language into abstract models, identifying applicable physical laws and executing accurate derivations makes LLMs prone to hallucinations.
+Furthermore, unlike coding or mathematics where solutions can be rigorously verified, logical errors in physical reasoning are difficult to detect.
+Consequently, recent evaluations show that despite their vast training data, current models struggle significantly when facing the depth of advanced physics\citep{he2024olympiadbench,chow2025physbench,chung2025theoretical,feng2025physics,qiu2025phybench,zhang2025abench,zhang2025physreason,xu2025ugphysics,siddique2025physicseval,carrit2025large}.
+Given the strict demand for rigor in scientific research, the primary objective must be to maximize the problem-solving accuracy of LLMs.

-\paragraph{LLM Reasoning.} LLMs have been broadly applied to address general reasoning tasks by generating intermediate steps and exploring various reasoning paths, and are sometimes equipped with external tools such as a code interpreter.
-Existing strategies can empirically be divided into three main categories: \begin{itemize} \item Test-time scaling frameworks, like Chain-of-Thought (CoT)\citep{kojima2022large,wei2022chain}, Tree-of-Thought (ToT) \citep{yao2023tree}, Graph-of-Thought (GoT) \citep{besta2024graph} and self-refine\citep{madaan2023self,liu2024large,liang2024internal,zhang2024sciinstruct}, usually relying only on the model's internal capabilities. \item Agentic frameworks (usually with external tools), such as Plan-and-Solve\citep{wang2023plan}, ReAct\citep{yao2022react} and Multi-Agent Debate (MAD)\citep{du2023improving}. \item Training-based methods like Supervised Fine-Tuning (SFT) or Reinforcement Learning (RL)\citep{zhang2024sciinstruct,lu2022dynamic,lewkowycz2022solving}, which critically depend on the availability of large-scale, expert-validated training data and can be prohibitively costly. \end{itemize} Targeted approaches like Physics Supernova\citep{qiu2025physics} , Physics Reasoner\citep{pang2025physics} and Mixture of Refinement Agents (MoRA)\citep{jaiswal2024improving} have been developed for physics.
-Despite this, the fundamental issues of modeling inaccuracies and the selection of relevant principles remain largely unaddressed in the literature.
+Existing approaches to enhance LLM reasoning generally fall into three categories: test-time strategies such as Chain-of-Thought (CoT)\citep{kojima2022large,wei2022chain}, Tree-of-Thought (ToT)\citep{yao2023tree} and self-refine\citep{madaan2023self,liu2024large,liang2024internal,zhang2024sciinstruct}; agent-based frameworks utilizing external tools like Plan-and-Solve\citep{wang2023plan}, ReAct\citep{yao2022react} and Multi-Agent Debate (MAD)\citep{du2023improving,liang2023encouraging}; and resource-intensive training methods like Supervised Fine-Tuning or Reinforcement Learning \citep{zhang2024sciinstruct,lu2022dynamic,lewkowycz2022solving}.
+While specialized efforts like Physics Supernova \citep{qiu2025physics}, Physicsminions\citep{yu2025physicsminions}, Physics Reasoner \citep{pang2025physics}, and Mixture of Refinement Agents (MoRA) \citep{jaiswal2024improving} have made significant progress in adapting these strategies for physics, the accuracy of problem-solving remains far from satisfactory.